kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(b\) If you are a carrier that uses the seat-strapping method to stow a manual passenger wheelchair, you must ensure that there is priority space for at least two such wheelchairs, if stowing the second passenger wheelchair would not displace passengers.

-\(c\) If you are a carrier that uses a closet as the priority space to stow a manual passenger wheelchair, you must install a sign or placard prominently on the closet indicating that such wheelchairs and other assistive devices are to be stowed in this area with priority over other items brought onto the aircraft by other passengers or crew, including crew luggage, as set forth in §382.123.
+\(c\) If you are a carrier that uses a closet as the priority space to stow a manual passenger wheelchair, you must install a sign or placard prominently on the closet indicating that such wheelchairs and other assistive devices are to be stowed in this area with priority over other items brought onto the aircraft by other passengers or crew, including crew luggage, as set forth in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.123   What are the requirements concerning priority cabin stowage for wheelchairs and other assistive devices?|§382.123]].

 \(d\) If passengers holding confirmed reservations are not able to travel on a flight because their seats are being used to stow a passenger's wheelchair as required by paragraph (a) of this section, carriers must compensate those passengers in an amount to be calculated as provided for in instances of involuntary denied boarding under [[Volume 4/A Economic regulations/0250 Oversales.md|14 CFR part 250]], where part 250 applies.